MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 .. autofunction:: calculate_angle
 ~~~

+> ## Structuring your documentation
+> Realistically, you probably don't want just a single page for API documentation.
+You could separate your documentation by purpose.
+For example, you could have separate pages explaining visualization, calculation, and/or measurement, with an autosummary table of contents for each page that has relevant functions.
+>
+> Many projects are structured this way.
+Now that you know how Python documentation is built, keep an eye out for documentation you like.
+> If you find documentation you like, take a look at their files to see how they structured their project!.
+{: .callout}

 ## Equation Directives

 Our docstring for `calculate_center_of_mass` has a section where we give the formula for the center of mass.
 If you re-examine that docstring, you will see that it is actually specified using a Sphinx Directive.
 Add `calculate_center_of_mass` to your API Documentation and view the page to see the rendered equation.

 ## The `conf.py` file

 Now that we've worked with Sphinx, let's look a little closer at what's going on.
 The file `conf.py` in your `docs` folder gives all of the configuration setting we are using for Sphinx to build our documentation.
 CookieCutter has added several extensions to Sphinx to make the documentation we've built.

 Open your `conf.py` file and find the `extensions` section.